 This item on our list of climate change facts can be hard to comprehend because we are dealing with volume beyond our comprehension.

-We recently found out that air pollution kills more than 10 million people per year, far more than the estimated 4.4 million that have died from COVID at the time of writing.
+It was recently found that air pollution kills more than 9 million people per year.
 Developing hotspots in south Asia and Africa will be dealing with poor air quality for years to come, but there is a silver lining.

-Some have proposed intentionally disseminating particles into the atmosphere to help reflect more sunlight, but potential unforeseen consequences have kept us from doing so.
+Some have proposed intentionally disseminating particles into the atmosphere to help reflect more sunlight, but potential unforeseen consequences have prevented us from doing so.

 We can now attribute natural disasters to human-driven climate change with certainty.
-This hasn’t always been the case – a lack of data and refined techniques for detecting attribution made it hard to tell how much we had to do with each extreme weather event.
+This hasn’t always been the case, as a lack of data and refined techniques for detecting attribution made it hard to tell how much we had to do with each extreme weather events.

-We can tell with precision how much likelier we made things like the North American summer 2021 heatwave, which the World Weather Attribution says was “virtually impossible” without climate change.
+We can now say with precision how much likelier we made things like the North American summer 2021 heatwave, which the World Weather Attribution says was “virtually impossible” without climate change as well as the Indian heatwave, which experts believe it was made 30 times more likely because of climate change.

-If global net emissions were entirely ceased, the warming we’ve caused would gradually reverse but other climate changes would continue for at least decades.
-For example, sea level rise would take several centuries to millennia to reverse its course.
+If global net emissions were entirely ceased, the warming we’ve caused would gradually reverse but other climate-induced changes would continue for decades if not centuries.
+For example, sea level rise would probably take millennia to reverse its course.

-If you’ve ever been in humid south east Asia on a hot August day, you’ll know that working outdoors with shade is barely feasible, and without, simply dangerous.
-A report from The Lancet found that the number of work hours lost to heat increased from 199 billion in 2000 to 302.4 billion in 2019.
-That is equivalent to 436,969 average human lifetimes in 2019 alone.
+If you have ever been in humid South East Asia on a hot August day, you will know that working outdoors with shade is barely feasible, and without, simply dangerous.
+A report from The Lancet found that the number of work hours lost to heat across the globe increased from 199 billion in 2000 to 295 billion in 2020.
+That is equivalent to 88 work hours per employed person.

 Of course, daytime outdoor labor is most exposed, which often targets lower-income areas and professions, especially agriculture.